reeddunkle/reeddunkle.github.io/_posts/2016-05-01-Python-Filter.md

 members = [('name1', 'Reed'), ('song1', "Don't Turn Around"), ('name2', 'Jonathan'), ('song2', "All That She Wants")]
 ```

-Use your `my_filter` method to build a new list containing only the tuples that represent the members' names.
+Use your `my_filter` method to build a list containing only the tuples that represent the members' names.

 Hints: